roxspring/zally-ruleset-example/README.md

 Note that there is currently no official public maven repository to supply dependencies.
 This example uses a http://jitpack.io repository to access a branch build for now.
+Tracked in Zally issue [#964](https://github.com/zalando/zally/issues/964).

 ## Docker

-The intention is that a test server can be run via docker using the following commands:
+A test server can be run via docker using the following commands:

 ```bash
 docker build . -t zally_example